SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 ### Future state

-In future, the topology may be changed to use the Daml 3.0 application architecture: the projection runner would read from a separate participant using a party which is an observer of the wallet users' contracts.
-The wallet users could still use their own participant for submitting transactions, thereby maintaining a greater level of control over their assets, while delegating operation of the projection runner, database and API to a service provider.
+In future, the topology may be changed to use the Daml 3.0 application architecture: Scribe would read from a separate participant using a party which is an observer of the wallet users' contracts.
+The wallet users could still use their own participant for submitting transactions, thereby maintaining a greater level of control over their assets, while delegating operation of PQS and API to a service provider.

-## Database management

-It is possible to drop the database and re-start the projection but this is not recommended because transactional history will be lost, as when the projection starts from an empty database, it begins by using an Active Contract Set snapshot, rather than utilising the Transaction Service.
-The projection does not remove older events from the database i.e. an equivalent to [participant pruning](https://docs.daml.com/ops/pruning.html) for the database is not supported, but this feature could be added.

 ## API Authentication